HairyDuck/ring-live-view-reconnector/README.md

-# Ring Live View Reconnector | Auto-Reconnect for Ring Cameras
+# Ring.com Stay Connected - Live View | Auto-Reconnect for Ring Cameras

 > 🎥 Never miss a moment with your Ring cameras!
 This browser extension automatically fixes Ring Live View disconnections, ensuring continuous monitoring of your Ring doorbell cameras and security cameras.